Money-laundering case: FIA recommends formation of JIT

 The FIA further submitted that Anwar and Abdul Ghani — the former a close confidante of Zardari — had been found to be owners of a Dubai-based foreign firm, KMA Crown.

-The report further revealed that during the investigation, two new companies of the Omni Group – Anod Gas Limited, which has transaction with a fake account Umair Associates, and Platium LPG – came to the surface.
+The report further revealed that during the investigation, two new companies of the Omni Group – Anod Gas Limited, which has transaction with one of the fake account Umair Associates, and Platium LPG – came to the surface.

-The FIA report shows that its officials had also raided the Khoski Sugar Mills, Badin, after receiving information regarding the presence of important record.
+The FIA report shows that its officials had also raided Khoski Sugar Mills, Badin, after receiving information regarding the presence of an important record.

 A major portion of the record had been torched before the raid, the FIA said, but officials still managed to recover some samples.
 It was further revealed during the raid, 27 hard disks had been recovered from the sugar mill along with seven Kalashnikovs and four semi-automatic rifles.